 Procedural remedies:

-Obtain the predictor measures from one person and the criterion measures from another:
+Obtaining the predictor measures from one person and the criterion measures from another:

-This procedure can diminish or eliminate the effects of consistency motifs, idiosyncratic implicit theories, social desirability tendencies, dispositional mood states, and tendencies on the part of the rater to acquiesce or respond in a lenient, moderate, or extreme manner because they make it impossible for the mindset of a common rater to bias the predictor-criterion relationship.
+This procedure can diminish or eliminate the effects of consistency motifs, idiosyncratic implicit theories, social desirability tendencies, dispositional mood states, and tendencies on the part of the subject to acquiesce or respond in a lenient, moderate, or extreme manner, because it renders impossible a predictor-criterion relationship bias in the mindset of the average subject.

 In the present study, the dependent variable is destructive leadership as reported by employees.
 The independent variables are narcissism, external locus of control, and mindlessness, as reported by the manager.